phax/ph-css/README.md

 **Note**: it is safe to modify a CSS while iterating it, but only changes affecting children of the current node may be considered during the same iteration run.

 ##CSS writing
 CSS writing is performed with the class `com.helger.css.writer.CSSWriter`.
 The most basic settings can be passed either directly to the constructor or using an instance of `com.helger.css.writer.CSSWriterSettings` which offers a quite find grained control of the output process.
-To write the content of a `CascadingStyleSheet` or any `ICSSWriteable` to an arbitrary writer, the method `writeCSS` is what you need.
+To write the content of a `CascadingStyleSheet` or any `ICSSWriteable` to an arbitrary `java.io.Writer`, the method `writeCSS` is what you need.
 If you want the CSS serialized to a `String` the shortcut method `getCSSAsString` is available.
-For the rest please check the JavaDoc.
+For the remaining configuration methods please check the JavaDoc.

 By default all CSS code is pretty-printed.
 To create a minified version of the CSS code call `setOptimizedOutput (true)` and `setRemoveUnnecessaryCode (true)` on your `CSSWriterSettings` object.

 ##CSS utilities
 TODO

-##DataURL handling
+##Data URL handling
-TODO
+Data URLs are URLs that directly contain the content inline.
+A regular use case is referencing small images directly inside a CSS.
+During CSS parsing no special handling for data URLs is added.
+Instead they are stored in a `String` like any other URL.

+To special handle data URLs the class `com.helger.css.utils.CSSDataURLHelper` offers the possibility to check if a URL is a data URL via `public static boolean isDataURL (String)`.
+If this method returns `true` the method `public static CSSDataURL parseDataURL (String)` can be used to extract all the information contained in the data URL.
+This method returns `null` if the passed URL is not a data URL.

 ##Shorthand property handling
-A "CSS shorthand" property is a property that consists of multiple values.
-Classical examples are margin or border. ph-css contains support for selected shorthand properties.
+A *CSS shorthand property* is a property that consists of multiple values.
+Classical examples are `margin` or `border`. ph-css contains support for selected shorthand properties.
 All shorthand related classes can be found in package `com.helger.css.decl.shorthand`.
 The supported shorthand properties are:

   * `background`
   * `font`